 I do it all the time.
-I surrender my right to decide to one with many years less experience than I have.
+I surrender my right to decide to someone who often has many years less experience than I have.
 Some would call that dumb, but I call it genius.
-The best leaders on our team were “discovered” this way.
+Many of the best leaders on a team are “discovered” this way.

 I push for best.

 It’s always easier and faster to compromise.
-Settling for mediocre saves time and energy…and it makes a leader more popular!
+Settling for mediocre saves time and energy – and it makes a leader more popular!
 I work through conflict to get to the best solution for everyone.
-I know, time consuming, but in the long run, the organization wins!
+I know it is time consuming, but in the long run the organization wins!

 I watch people fail.

 You heard me.
 I’ve let people make a mistake I knew they were going to make.
 How dumb can one leader be, right?
 Why not jump in to save the day?
-I’ve learned, however, that if I do always stop what I see as a mistake, I may miss out on something I can’t see.
-Plus, I’ve learned my best leadership from the mistakes I’ve made.
+I’ve learned, however, if I do always stop what I see as a mistake, I may miss out on something I can’t see.
+Great discoveries are often made by allowing the mistakes to take place.
+I’ve learned my best leadership from the mistakes I’ve made.
 Others will also.

 Of course, when you consider the bigger picture – maybe these are actually most practical.